Projects per year

 I studied English at Cambridge for my first degree, and after that I worked for six years at the head offices of Bible Society, in London and Swindon, as an administrator and manager.
 I then returned to academic study and completed my PhD at the University of Sheffield in 1994.
 I joined the staff of Leeds Trinity in 1995.

-Since 1995 I have taught many different topics within the English programmes at Leeds Trinity, including: Literary Theory; Tragedy and Comedy; Introduction to Drama; Four American Novelists; Reading James Joyce; Nineteenth Century Literature; Classicism and Romanticism; Satire and Subjectivity; Language and Discourses; Roots of Stories; and Film Adaptation.
-My current teaching responsibilities are listed below.
+Since 1995 I have taught many different topics within the English programmes at Leeds Trinity, including: Literary Theory; Tragedy and Comedy; Introduction to Drama; Four American Novelists; Reading James Joyce; Nineteenth Century Literature; Classicism and Romanticism; Satire and Subjectivity; Roots of Stories; Film Adaptation; Language in Theory, Language in Context; Linguistic Topics; History of English; How Language Works: Oscar Wilde; The Victorians and Shakespeare.

 I contribute to the activities of the Leeds Centre for Victorian Studies, and have designed and taught several modules for the MA in Victorian Studies, including modules on the Victorians and Shakespeare; and on Oscar Wilde.

-I am currently Academic Group Leader for English and Creative Writing.
-Other administrative roles I have covered in the past include: Chair of Student-Staff Academic Committee; member of Academic Board; member of Faculty Quality and Standards Committee; member of Course Validation Committee; Director of English Programmes; and Acting Head of Humanities (English, History and Theology).
+Other administrative roles I have covered in the past include: Chair of Student-Staff Academic Committee; member of Academic Board; member of Faculty Quality and Standards Committee; member of Course Validation Committee; Admissions Tutor for English programmes; Director of English Programmes; Academic Group Lead for English; and Acting Head of Humanities (English, History and Theology); Acting Chair of Faculty Research Ethics and Integrity Committee.

 Research interests

-I have three main areas of research interest: (1) F. R. Leavis - my original research specialism; (2) Hall Caine and T. E. Brown - a Victorian Studies interest I have been developing since 2010; (3) the novels of Walter Besant and James Rice, another Victorian Studies interest.
+I have three main areas of research interest: (1) Hall Caine and T. E. Brown - a Victorian Studies interest I have been developing since 2010; (2) the novels of Walter Besant and James Rice, another Victorian Studies interest; and (3) F. R. Leavis, my original research interest.

 Teaching and Administration

-BA English (Single Honours) English & Writing (Single Honours) English (Joint Honours) English Language and Linguistics (Single Honours)
+BA English Literature (Single Honours) English & Creative Writing (Single Honours) English (Joint Honours) English Language and Linguistics (Single Honours) MA Victorian Studies

 Module tutor